 • How often are they monitored?

-We at Middleware have integration with CloudWatch and CloudTrail, allowing you to collect data from all areas of your AWS environment.
+We at Middleware integrate with CloudWatch and CloudTrail, enabling you to collect data from all areas of your AWS environment.

 3. Use the Right AWS Monitoring Tools

-The right AWS monitoring tool is essential to monitor your AWS infrastructure effectively.
-There’s a variety of monitoring tools available, and hence selecting the right one becomes challenging.
+The right AWS monitoring tool is essential for effectively monitoring your AWS infrastructure.
+There are many monitoring tools available, so selecting the right one can be challenging.

 Full-stack observability platform at scale.